Jowhar: Villaggio Duca degli Abruzzi

 The Villaggio Duca degli Abruzzi was founded by a senior member of the Italian Royal Family, H.R.H.
 Principe Luigi Amedeo, Duca degli Abruzzi in 1920, who first came to the African continent in 1905 and liked the place.
 The Duke raised funds to build dams, roads, a railway, schools, hospitals, a church and a mosque.

 The village called Villaggio Duca degli Abruzzi (or Villabruzzi) was founded as an agricultural settlement in Italian Somalia experimenting with new cultivation techniques.
 In 1926, the colony comprised 16 villages, with some 3,000 Somali and 200 Italian inhabitants.
 It was commonly known as Villabruzzi.

 Starting around 1911, Italians like the Duca degli Abruzzi started to take the local farmers and resettle them in specific new villages in an attempt to improve the economy of Italian Somalia.
 The area around Villabruzzi was the most agriculturally developed of Somalia before World War II and had some food industries.

 Administrative capital

 As part of a 2004 agreement, Jowhar and the town of Baidoa were to form a joint administrative capital of the Transitional Federal Government, sited away from Mogadishu for security reasons.
 Continued fighting threatened to derail the peace process.
 However, in July 2005, President Abdullahi Yusuf Ahmed relocated to the town from his base in Bosaso, moving the process forward and joining Prime Minister Ali Mohammed Ghedi, who had already been resident in the town for a month.
 Part of the parliament became based in Jowhar, while some ministries were established in Mogadishu.
 By February 2006, despite Ghedi's security concerns, the two leaders had left to Baidoa, where it was decided the parliament would convene.

 Demographics

-The district had estimated population of 269,851 as of 2014, a survey was done by (UNDP) in 2014 and it is primarily inhabited by Abgaal clan.
+The district had estimated population of 269,851 as of 2014, a survey was done by UNDP.